albertoventurini/soccer-league/README.md

 ## Usage

-The application uses `sbt` and the usual build targets are expected to work.
+The application is written in Scala and has been tested with Scala 2.11.6.
+It uses `sbt` and the usual build targets are expected to work.

 In order to compile, use `sbt compile`.